Skip navigation

 Contact your provider if you have:

-• Problems taking drugs for muscle spasms
+• Problems taking medicines for muscle spasms

 • Problems moving your joints (joint contracture)